adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

  **Kubernetes** is like a super-smart manager for your apps, making sure they run smoothly, scale up or down as needed, and deploy new versions without a hitch.
 It basically automates all the complex stuff of managing many applications, freeing you up to focus on building awesome software.
 Think of it as your reliable assistant for handling apps on a large scale.

-Kubernetes itself is a boarder concept and will require ample amount of time to understand and master it.
+Kubernetes itself is a broader concept and will require an ample amount of time to understand and master.
 Their documentation can be found [here](https://kubernetes.io/docs/home/).
-Although, we'll be focusing of a few components required for this post.
+Although, we'll be focusing on a few components required for this post.

-There are different controllers like [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), HPA etc. that runs or manages pods.
+There are different controllers, like [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), HPA, etc., that run or manage pods.

 ## Pods

 > [_Pods_](https://kubernetes.io/docs/concepts/workloads/pods/) are the smallest deployable units of computing that you can create and manage in Kubernetes.

-Inside a Pod, one or more containers (like Docker containers) share the same network, storage and easily talk to each other.
-So while containers is the app itself, a Pod is how Kubernetes manages those apps into a single group.
+Inside a pod, one or more containers (like Docker containers) share the same network and storage and easily talk to each other.
+So while a container is the app itself, a pod is how Kubernetes manages those apps into a single group.

 Sample YAML example of a Pod of running [`Nginx`](https://nginx.org/)